The Weekly News

 Prayer Requests: Email your prayer requests to Mike Parnell by Friday evening and a list will be compiled for Sabbath morning's prayer time.

-Lopez Bible Study will meet on Wednesdays in May at 7:00 PM at Fowler's home.
+Lopez Bible Study will meet each Wednesday in December at 7:00 PM at Sam Aufderhar's home.

+Tuesday Night Meal & Study at the Friday Harbor Church begins at 6:00 PM.
+We are discussing the book "The Prodigal God" by Timothy Keller.
 Everyone welcome.

-Friday Night Supper & Bible Study at the Friday Harbor Church begins at 6:00 PM.

 News from North Pacific Union Conference